khandesaiprakash/Reactiongame1.java/README.md

 # Reactiongame1.java
- Reaction game, when user hit the enter key!
-It is calculate the time
+ In Reaction game, when user hit the enter key!
+It is calculate the time, and end the game.